MrMarciaOng/w3a-safe-deployer/README.md

 # Safe Deployer

 Welcome to the Safe Deployer project!
-This application allows you to create a Safe transaction by adding multiple wallet addresses as owners of a Safe smart account.
+This application allows you to create a Safe smart account and submit it on chain.
+You can add 2nd ownership by adding another wallet addresses as owners for the Safe smart account.

 On NextJS v14, safe-core-sdk